Diegod96/Spark-Project/README.md

 This data is then stored in a SQLite3 DB got the live sentiment graph, and streamed to an S3 Bucket via AWS Kinesis Firehose for the weekly sentient piechart.

 ## Spark Analysis
-After streaming the data to S3, I need to analyze the data and package it in a way to be exported to my MySQL DB for longer term storage.
+After streaming the data to S3, I need to analyze the data and package it in a way to be sent to a SQS queue in an SNS topic.
-* Converted the PySpark Dataframe to a Pandas Dataframe to be able export to MySQL using the sqlalchemy library.
+* Converted the PySpark Dataframe to a Pandas Dataframe to perform analysis on tweet sentiment.
+* Packaged tweet sentiment into a dictionary.
-* Exported Dataframe to MySQL DB.
+* Exported dictionary to a SQS queue in an SNS topic.
+* This notebok is running on a cron job every minute.

 ## Dash-Plotly
 Now I have to display the data to the viewer.
-I used the Dash-Plotly articles code as framework since the style and layout fit the kind of look and style i was looking for.
+I used the Dash-Plotly articles code as framework since the style and layout fit the kind of look and style I was looking for.
 The features that I implemented were the following:
 * A search bar where the user can either leave it blank to see all of twitter's sentiement, or enter a term to see that term's sentiment
 * A live graph with 1 and -1 (positive and negative) as the upper and lower bounds on the x-axis and the tweets timestamp on the y-axis
-* A piechart that displays the sentiment of whatever term the user inputed in the serach bar for the current week
+* A piechart that displays the sentiment of all of twitter.
+Updated every 2 minutes.
-* Hosted on Heroku

 ## And Here Is The End Results